caleb-cox/commando-hacker-witch/README.md

 ## Magic
 ### Using Magic
-Characters with a Mage attribute of 1 or higher have access to spells.
+Characters with a Witch attribute of 1 or higher have access to spells.
 Spells can be found or bought.
 These spells must first be transferred to a character's personal spell book before they can be used.
 To cast a spell from the book, the character has to make a roll versus the DL or the spell.
 If successful, his mana pool is reduced by the amount listed for the spell.

 ### Magic implement
 A character who wants to focus on magic usually owns a magic implement.
 This may be a staff, gauntlet, ring, or a similar piece of equipment.
 Magic implements are used to store spells that the magic user can later cast without having to spend any mana from his personal pool.
 Magic implements have to be charged with mana before they can be used and that mana pool is then used to power spell cast from it.
 As long as it is powered it also grants a thaumaturgy bonus equal to its level.
 An implement can hold 10 mana per level of the item.
 Powering the implement is expensive though.
 For each mana stored in the implement, the caster has to spend two from his personal pool.
 Implements may be charged in multiple sessions.